strongloop/loopback-example-relations/README.md

 - Will load the model-config dynamically
 - I am considering how to make it a giant app that contains all features
+- Add demo of api of `Picture` model